Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/ConvertFrom-AMJson.md

 ```

 ### -OutputPath
-Optional.
-If specified, writes the generated PowerShell script to this file path
+(Optional) If specified, writes the generated PowerShell script to this file path instead of returning it
-instead of returning it as a string.
+as a string.

 ```yaml
 Type: String